Tom Selleck: Hitting on a Long Shot

 TOM SELLECK, QUIGLEY DOWN UNDER, 1990 - Credits Alamy

 It almost happened in Lonesome Dove, also directed by Quigley’s director, Simon Wincer.
-“Simon asked me to do it, but I didn’t have a lot of availability because I was in every shot on Magnum.
-It was a role my dear friend Robert Urich wound up playing.
-But since then every hiatus from Magnum I thought, I gotta find a western.”
+“Simon asked me to do it, but I didn't have a lot of free time because I was in every scene on Magnum.
+It was a role my dear friend Robert Urich ended up playing.
+But since then every break from Magnum I thought, I gotta find a western.”

-Yet when Quigley Down Under came along, Selleck confesses to being intimidated by the role of Matthew Quigley.
-“It was this bigger-than-life, iconic character, the kind of role you would want to cast John Wayne in,” he says.
-“I’m 6-4, but so what?
-In the back of my head I still feel like I’m 17 years old, even now.
-It seemed like a lot to bite off.”
+Yet when Quigley Down Under came along, Selleck admits to being scared by the role of Matthew Quigley.
+“It was this larger-than-life, legendary character, the kind of role you would want to cast John Wayne in,” he says.
+“I'm 6-4, but so what?
+In the back of my mind I still feel like I'm 17 years old, even now.
+It seemed like a lot to take on.”

-Once he was in, just playing the part wasn’t enough.
-“I wanted the movie to be accurate.
-You see a film like Vera Cruz, that takes place in the 1860s, and they’re using 1892 Winchesters and Colt Single-Action Armies, which were not even around then.
-But that’s what movies were — they didn’t care, but I did.”
+Once he was in the movie, just acting the part wasn't enough.
+“I wanted the movie to be true to life.
+You see a movie like Vera Cruz, that takes place in the 1860s, and they're using 1892 Winchesters and Colt Single-Action Armies, which weren't even invented then.
+But that's what movies were — they didn't care, but I did.”

-Selleck costumed his character, had saddles built that were appropriate to the period, and carried a Shiloh Sharps 1874 Long Range Rifle with double-set triggers.
-He chose his own horse, remembering advice he heard from wranglers that John Wayne wouldn’t get on a horse less than 16 hands, “’cause it just doesn’t look right.”
-He also had a hand in casting and still remembers when Nicole Kidman auditioned for Crazy Cora.
+Selleck dressed his character, had saddles built that were right for the time period, and carried a Shiloh Sharps 1874 Long Range Rifle with double triggers.
+He picked his own horse, remembering advice he heard from wranglers that John Wayne wouldn't get on a horse less than 16 hands tall, “'cause it just doesn't look right.”
+He also had a say in casting and still remembers when Nicole Kidman auditioned for Crazy Cora.
 “She was too young at the time,” he says.

-Quigley Down Under opened on October 19, 1990, to some good reviews, but then was overshadowed at the box office by another western, Dances With Wolves, which opened just a month later.
+Quigley Down Under opened on October 19, 1990, to some positive reviews, but then was overshadowed at the box office by another cowboy movie, Dances With Wolves, which opened just a month later.
 “Quigley made money, but [the two westerns] were released too close together,” Selleck says.
-“You can’t control that stuff.
+“You can't control that stuff.

 Tom Selleck looks back at his sharpshooting Aussie western, Quigley Down Under